KK Željezničar Sarajevo

 KK Željezničar Sarajevo (Košarkaški klub Željezničar Sarajevo in English: Željezničar Sarajevo Basketball Club), also known as Željezničar Sarajevo is the basketball section of the multi-sport society SD Željezničar, based in Sarajevo, Bosnia and Herzegovina.

 History

 Basketball is the second most popular sport in Bosnia-Herzegovina.
 The men's KK Željezničar team was one of the Yugoslavian clubs from the Bosnian region in the 1960s and 1970s, but when the Yugoslav Wars led to the breakup of the Yugoslav federation in 1992, the men's team ceased to exist.
 In the overall Yugoslav championship table 1946–1991, the men's KK Željezničar Sarajevo occupies 24th place.
 They spent six seasons in the top flight.
+In 2024, the men's team was established again.

-The women's team, ŽKK Željezničar Sarajevo, continues to exist.
-It won the Yugoslav championship (in which they were regular participants) in 1971, and lost Yugoslav Basketball Cup final in both 1988 and 1989.
+The women's team, ŽKK Željezničar Sarajevo, won the Yugoslav championship (in which they were regular participants) in 1971, and lost Yugoslav Basketball Cup final in both 1988 and 1989.
 Since Bosnia-Herzegovina became independent, with its own basketball league and cup competitions, ŽKK Željezničar has won the Bosnian championship title 9 times, Bosnian Cup 8 times and the WABA League in 2003.